testtesttesttest45/singapore_lottery_ledger/readme.md

 ## Installation

 ### Android
-1. Download the APK file from this repository.
+1. Download the APK file <a href="https://github.com/testtesttesttest45/singapore_lottery_ledger/releases/download/v1/singapore_lottery_ledger_apk.zip" download>here</a>.

-2. Follow the standard installation procedure for APK files on your Android device.
+### Windows
+1. Download the Windows installer <a href="https://github.com/testtesttesttest45/singapore_lottery_ledger/releases/download/v1/desktop_installer.zip" download>here</a>.

 ### Web Browsers
-Access the application directly from your web browsers [here](https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io).
+Access the application directly from your web browser <a href="https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io" target="_blank">here</a>.
 No installation required.

 ## Documentation
 A comprehensive guide and detailed documentation are available in `documentation.docx` within this repository.
 This includes: